-For broader local environmental information, check out the National Resources Defense Council's site called "Green Gate" www.nrdc.org/greengate, an "Environmental Guide to the San Francisco Bay Area."
-It is very easy to navigate, has a wide range of information, and has links to other organizations in the "Green Guides and Resources" section.
+For broader local environmental information, check out the National Resources Defense Council's site called "Green Gate" www.nrdc.org/california an "Environmental Guide to the San Francisco Bay Area."
+It is very easy to navigate and has a wide range of information.